If you subscribe now, you will get:

 View Larger Image

-Click here to see the map to Verdun: A Generation Lost (very large)
+See the map to Verdun: A Generation Lost (very large).

-Download the Verdun: A Generation Lost rulebook (in PDF format)
+Download the rulebook for Verdun: A Generation Lost (in PDF format).

 Read more about this game on Consimworld.